MattMS/mattms.github.io/README.md

 # Hello world!

-Weary traveller of the Internet, you have arrived at a safe place!
+Weary traveller of the Internet, you have arrived at a safe place.

-Casually browse a selection of my projects on GitHub, [including this site](https://github.com/MattMS/mattms.github.io).
+You may casually browse a selection of my projects on GitHub, [including this site](https://github.com/MattMS/mattms.github.io).

 If you are curious about other aspects of myself, you may prefer